As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Mohs Hardness Scale

-The feldspar group that contains moonstone falls on the scale at a 6 to a 6.5, which places it harder than most other types of minerals.
+The feldspar group that contains moonstone falls on a scale of 6 to 6.5, which places it harder than most other types of minerals.
 On the Mohs Hardness Scale, a stone that is at a 6.5 ranking relates to damage from a steel nail.

 It is important to reference the Mohs Hardness Scale when you want to tumble rocks.
 If you put rocks of higher hardness, such as a topaz that ranks at an 8, with softer rock, such as a malachite that is only a 3.5 or 4, you will not have good results.